amishi71/invariant-drift/README.md

   redundant scenario.
 Both components existing independently isn't incidental -- this is a concrete case where the residual-based detector catches something the threshold-based one structurally can't.
-- **Adaptive threshold's recall vs. the fixed baseline (main.py's `detection_efficiency_vs_fixed_threshold` output).** In the default run, the adaptive ACI threshold shows *lower* recall than the naive frozen threshold on the misspecified-gradual scenario, despite both being well-calibrated on background (ACI's empirical miscoverage tracks its 0.02 target closely).
-Plausible explanation, not yet fully isolated: ACI's sliding calibration buffer absorbs some of the pre-onset portion of the live test stream (which has its own sampling variability relative to the original burn-in set) into its quantile estimate, which can push its threshold slightly higher than the frozen burn-in-only quantile.
-Worth a dedicated ablation (fix the buffer to burn-in only vs. let it slide) before drawing conclusions for the writeup -- flagged here rather than quietly resolved by picking whichever run looked better.
+- **Adaptive threshold's recall vs. the fixed baseline -- resolved.**
+  (main.py's `detection_efficiency_vs_fixed_threshold` output).
+In the
+  default run, the adaptive ACI threshold shows *lower* recall than the naive frozen threshold on the misspecified-gradual scenario, despite both being well-calibrated on background (ACI's empirical miscoverage tracks its 0.02 target closely).
+A three-way ablation (`scripts/aci_recall_gap_ablation.py`: sliding-buffer ACI vs. buffer-frozen ACI vs. a naive fixed threshold, all on an identical score/label stream) isolates the mechanism: freezing the calibration buffer barely moves recall (sliding=0.186, frozen=0.205), and both remain far below the naive fixed threshold (0.427).
+The sliding buffer is **not** the driver -- `alpha_t`'s online adaptation of the target miscoverage rate itself produces the recall reduction.
+This is a genuine precision/recall trade-off inherent to adaptive thresholding under this feedback scheme, not a buffer artifact to fix.
 - **`n_jet` as the multiplicity covariate.** `residual.py`'s calibration
   regression and `masked_channel_stream`/`multiplicity_step_stream` all use jet count as *the* multiplicity signal.
 Real AXOL1TL/CICADA-style